Pierre-Hugues Herbert: 2021: Second French Open and ATP Finals doubles titles, fourth ATP singles final

 At the second Grand Slam of the year, the French Open, he pushed 18th seed Jannik Sinner to five sets, but he ended up losing their first-round match.
 In doubles, he and Mahut reached the final for the second time in their career.
 The home favorites saved three match points en route to the final defeating second seeds Juan Sebastián Cabal/Robert Farah.
 They then defeated pair Alexander Bublik/Andrey Golubev to claim their second French Open doubles title.
 As a result, Herbert returned to the top 10 doubles rankings at No. 7.

 At Wimbledon, Herbert faced Pablo Andújar in the first round.
 He fought hard and pushed Andújar to five sets but ended up losing the match.

 In August, Herbert competed at the Winston-Salem Open.
 He fell in the final round of qualifying to Wu Tung-lin.
 However, due to the withdrawal of Nikoloz Basilashvili, he received entry into the main draw as a lucky loser.
 He reached the third round where he lost to American Marcos Giron.
 At the US Open, he was defeated in the first round by Adrian Mannarino.
 In doubles, he and Mahut reached the quarterfinals losing to John Peers/Filip Polášek.

 Seeded eighth at the Open d'Orléans, Herbert fell in the second round to Ruben Bemelmans.
 In doubles, he and compatriot, Albano Olivetti, won the title beating Antoine Hoang/Kyrian Jacquet in the final.
 Seeded sixth at the Internationaux de Tennis de Vendée, he was beaten in the quarterfinals by qualifier Mats Rosenkranz.
 In Antwerp, he lost in the final round of qualifying to Brandon Nakashima.
 Seeded sixth at the Brest Challenger, he was defeated in the first round by Federico Gaio.
 Playing in Paris as a wildcard, he lost in the first round to Carlos Alcaraz.

 2022–2025: 100th singles career win, 25th doubles title

 In December 2021, Herbert announced that he was unvaccinated against COVID-19 and would miss the 2022 Australian Open as a result.
-He was replaced as Nicolas Mahut's doubles partner by Fabrice Martin.
+He was replaced as[Nicolas Mahut's doubles partner by Fabrice Martin.

 In Montpelier he won as top seed his 23rd title with partner Mahut defeating L. Glasspool/H. Heliövaara.
 It was their 21st title as a team.

 At the 2023 Moselle Open in Metz he recorded his 100th singles career win over Luca Van Assche to reach the semifinals.
 It was his first ATP tour singles win in more the 20 months and first semifinal since Marseille 2021.

 Playing with Albano Olivetti, Herbert was runner-up at the 2024 Moselle Open, losing to Sander Arends and Luke Johnson in the final.

+2026: French Open Singles Main Draw

+Herbert qualified for the main draw of the 2026 French Open but went on to lose his first round match in a dramatic 5 set battle against Italian journeyman Lorenzo Sonego.